-1The models are reported above nominal RLs (190 mRL - approximately 180 metres below surface (mbs) for Apollo Hill northwest, 210 mRL approximately 150mbs for Apollo Hill southeast and 260 mRL, 90mbs for Ra deposit) and nominal 0.5 g/t Au lower cut-off grade for all material types.
+The models are reported above nominal RLs (180 mRL - this is approximately 180 metres below surface (mbs) (accounting for localised variations in topography) for the Apollo Hill main zone and 260 mRL or 90mbs for Ra the deposit and the Apollo Hill Hanging-walls - and nominal 0.5 g/t Au lower cut-off grade for all material types.
 Classification is according to JORC Code Mineral Resource categories.
 Totals may vary due to rounded figures.